 To learn more about ortho-k or to schedule a consultation, call River Oaks Family Optometry today!

-River Oaks Family Optometry offers myopia management to patients from San Jose, Santa Clara, Fruitdale, and East San Jose, California and surrounding communities.
+River Oaks Family Optometry offers myopia management to patients from North San Jose, Milpitas, Santa Clara, and Sunnyvale, California and surrounding communities.

 Q: Who is a candidate for Ortho-K?

 - A: Children (ages 8 and above) and adults with mild to moderate nearsightedness/astigmatism who want clear vision without daytime eyewear are great candidates for orthokeratology.
 Ortho-k is also a great option for athletes who require stable vision without worrying about eyewear that can be damaged.